 A rear end collision accident in Clinton can leave you saddled with thousands of dollars in unexpected car repairs and medical bills.
 If someone else’s negligence caused your crash, you may be eligible for compensation for these and other compensatory damages.

 If you sustained an injury and suffered financial losses, you may benefit from speaking with a rear end collision accident lawyer in Clinton.
-At the Law Offices of Ogle, Elrod & Baril, PLLC, we provide free legal consultations to personal injury victims who have questions on how to recover damages after a car accident.
+At OEB Law, PLLC, we provide free legal consultations to personal injury victims who have questions on how to recover damages after a car accident.

 Call us today at 865-546-1111 to speak with a member of our legal team in Tennessee.
 If you have a viable claim, we can help you hold the at-fault party responsible for your medical expenses, lost wages, car repairs, pain and suffering, and other accident-related expenses.
 Contact us now to discuss your claim.

 Why Do I Have to Establish Fault When I Was Rear-Ended?